 It should come as no surprise that Penn is steeped in tradition.
-Although the curriculum at Penn is flexible, it is grounded in a high quality liberal arts and science foundation.
-The four undergraduate schools (College of Arts and Science, Penn Engineering, School of Nursing, and the Wharton School) pride themselves on providing an integrated and functional education.
-“Penn students combine theoretical and practical thinking while developing the tools they need to innovate and lead in a world that demands an increasingly broad perspective.”
-Consider how these values will impact your experience at Penn.
+Although the curriculum at Penn is flexible, it has a high-quality liberal arts and science foundation.
+The four undergraduate schools (College of Arts and Science, Penn Engineering, School of Nursing, and The Wharton School) pride themselves on providing an integrated and functional education.
+The Penn site states that students “combine theoretical and practical thinking while developing the tools they need to innovate and lead in a world that demands an increasingly broad perspective.”
+Consider how these values will affect your experience at Penn.

 Write a short thank-you note to someone you have not yet thanked and would like to acknowledge.
 (We encourage you to share this note with that person, if possible, and reflect on the experience!)
 (150-200 words, only required for first year applicants)

 First, consider your overall application to Penn, because you want to shed light on something you have not mentioned in any detail elsewhere.
 The person you write to should be someone who has had a positive impact on you – on your life, your way of thinking, your identity, your interests, or in any other significant way.
 This is a short note, so use concise language to explain what you are thanking them for, how what they did (intentionally or not) affected you, and why you are grateful.

 How will you explore community at Penn?
 Consider how Penn will help shape your perspective, and how your experiences and perspective will help shape Penn.
 (150-200 words)